 High Impact vs. Low Impact

-If you're a person who suffers from pain in your joints, then high-impact exercises may not be for you, since they force your feet to hit the floor with force, thereby increasing the risk of more pain and injury.
+If you're a person who has pain in your joints, then high-impact exercises may not be for you, since they force your feet to hit the floor with force, thereby increasing the risk of more pain and injury.
 Running is a high-impact exercise.
 When it comes to stair machines, some are high-impact, some are not.
 If you're using the type of stair climber that forces you to raise your foot off a platform and land it on the step above, it's considered a high-impact exercise.
 If you're using the "mini-stepper" varieties, which force you to keep each foot on its own platform and then press down on one foot to raise the other foot's platform, you're doing low-impact exercise.
 When joint pain is an issue, the stair stepper machine may work better for you.

 What You Like